QcO-dev/water/README.md

 ## What is it?

-Water is a compiled programming language, targetting the JVM.
+Water is a compiled programming language, targeting the JVM.
 It is intended to allow for less boilerplate code and easier development.

 ## Development of Water
-Water is currently being developed by a single member team (me, myself, and I) so updates and bug fixes may take a while.
+Water is currently being developed by a single member team so updates and bug fixes may take a while.

 ## Dependencies
  - JCommander